zhongyang219/TrafficMonitor/UpdateLog/update_log_en-us.md

 **Feature Updates:**

-* Add Direct2D rendering method to the taskbar window, whitch solve the problem that sometimes the edges of fonts are jagged.
+* Add Direct2D rendering method to the taskbar window, whitch solve the problem that sometimes the edges of fonts are jagged. #1156
-* Add the support for Intel displays for graphics card monitoring function.
+* Add the support for Intel graphics cards for graphics card monitoring function.
 * Add a plugin menu to the context menu when right-clicking on a plugin item.
 * Add the plugin icon in the plugin management dialog, add plugin command for the context menu.
 * The maximum value of the monitoring interval is adjusted to 30s.